mark-me/mixtape-society/docs/development/routes/play/modules/playerControls.md

 ![Player](../../../../images/player.png){ align=right width="90" }

-The `playerControls.js` module is the central orchestration layer for all playback controls in Mixtape Society.
-It coordinates between local playback, Chromecast casting, and Android Auto integration, ensuring a unified user experience across all playback modes.
+The Player Controls system is a modular architecture that manages all playback functionality in Mixtape Society.
+It consists of specialized managers coordinated by the main `playerControls.js` orchestrator, handling local playback, Chromecast casting, and Android Auto integration with a unified user experience.

 ---